Immersions of punctured 4-manifolds: with applications to Quantum Cellular Automata: The immersion order for lower dimensional manifolds

 \section{The immersion order for lower dimensional manifolds}

 In dimension 1 the circle $S^1$ is the only closed connected manifold. \begin{prop} There are two immersion equivalence classes of surfaces, $S^2 < \RP^2$. \end{prop}

-To "see" this answer, remove a point from an orientable surface $M$.
-Then $M_*$ is the interior of a 2-disk with 1-handles trivially attached (such that the result is orientable) and one can draw an immersion into $\mathbb R^2$ as in the following Figure.
+\begin{proof} To ``see'' this answer, remove a point from an orientable surface $M$.
+Then $M_*$ is the interior of a 2-disk with 1-handles trivially attached (such that the result is orientable) and one can draw an immersion into $\mathbb R^2$ as in \cref{fig:torus}.

 \ringa{(-1,0) circle (2) (-1,0) circle (3)} \ringb{(1,0) circle (2) (1,0) circle (3)}